travis-ci/dpl/README.md

 	The files will be uploaded to Bintray under the gems folder.
 	2. All files under build/docs.
 The files will be uploaded to Bintray under the docs folder.

-	Note: Regular expressions defined as part of the includePattern property must be wrapped with brackets. */
+	Note: Regular expressions defined as part of the includePattern property must be wrapped with brackets.

+    If listInDownloads is set to true matching artifact will appear in the 'Download list'.
+This can be done only on published version, so publish should be set to true to be taken into account. */

 	"files":
 		[
 		{"includePattern": "build/bin(.*)*/(.*\.gem)", "excludePattern": ".*/do-not-deploy/.*", "uploadPattern": "gems/$2"},
-		{"includePattern": "build/docs/(.*)", "uploadPattern": "docs/$1"}
+		{"includePattern": "build/docs/(.*)", "uploadPattern": "docs/$1", "listInDownloads": true}
 		],
 	"publish": true
 }